Seven Year Setlist

-Seven Year Setlist is a compilation album by The View, released on 17 June 2013.
+Seven Year Setlist is a compilation album by the View, released on 17 June 2013.
 It charted at No. 7 in the Scottish Albums chart and #59 in the UK Albums Chart.

 Description

-The compilation is named 'Seven Year Setlist' due to the fact that the track-listing features songs that are most commonly played in the set-lists at the band's concerts (excluding the new tracks).

-The songs are even listed in a similar order to those in their set-lists.
+The compilation is titled "Seven Year Setlist" because it comprises songs frequently performed in the band's concerts, with the exception of the new tracks.
+The songs are arranged in a similar order to the band's setlists.

 The compilation features several of the band's singles mixed with a couple of album tracks which feature heavily in the band's usual setlist.
 The album also includes 3 brand new unheard tracks - "Kill Kyle", "Dirty Magazine", and "Standard".
 These new songs have been produced by Ex-Oasis producer Owen Morris.